Gå til hovedinnhold Til toppen

 Parking

-As a passenger, you get 72 hours of free parking by scanning the QR code located in the terminal at check-in.
-After scanning the QR code, you register the vehicle’s license plate number.
-You can then park for free in the large parking lot just outside the terminal.
+As a passenger, you get 72 hours of free parking by scanning the QR code available at check-in in the terminal.

 Food and drink